ampl/mp/doc/rst/features-guide.rst

 of the solution process.
 Much of the biolerplate code is written alrady, so that the behaviour becomes automatically standardized across all solvers.

-This page presents the semantics of the most common solver features; as a development reference refer to the Visitor driver (TODO LINK AND CONTENT) that shows how to declare that the solver driver supports a feature and how to implement it.
+This page presents the semantics of the most common solver features; for a development reference refer to the `Visitor driver
+<https://github.com/ampl/mp/tree/develop/solvers/visitor>`_. that shows how to
+declare that the solver driver supports a feature and how to implement it.